kentis/green_code_experiments/Experiments/Parsing Dates In Java/Writeup.md

-# Parsing Dates in Java: Which was is faster?
+# Parsing Dates in Java: Which way is faster?

 For computers, dates can be really tricky things in a myriad of ways.
 One of these ways is when trying to read text and turn it into something that the software can even realize is a date.